AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/access-levels-and-object-permissions/default-access-levels-in-workfront.md

 Users with the Reviewer access level:

 * Cannot be assigned work items or approve time sheets
-* Can access requests and documents in the Global Navigation Bar.
+* Can access requests and documents in the  Global Navigation Bar .
+* My Updates area
 * Have limited ability to create objects—they can’t create projects, portfolios, programs, or reports.

 You can create a custom version of the Reviewer built-in access level and determine the amount of access it allows for the various Workfront object types.
 For more information, see [Built-in access levels in Adobe Workfront](#customiz) in this article.